Rauf Denktaş

 Rauf Raif Denktaş (27 January 1924 – 13 January 2012) was a Turkish Cypriot politician, barrister and jurist who served as the founding president of Northern Cyprus.
 He occupied this position as the president of the Turkish Republic of Northern Cyprus between the declaration of the de facto state by Denktaş in 1983 and 2005, as the president of the Turkish Federated State of Cyprus between 1975 and 1983 and as the president of the Autonomous Turkish Cypriot Administration between 1974 and 1975.
-He was also elected in 1973 as the vice-president of the Republic of Cyprus.
+He was also elected in 1973 as the Vice President of the Republic of Cyprus.

 Early life and career

-Denktaş was born in Paphos to judge Raif Mehmet Bey and Emine Hanim, Turkish Cypriots.
+Denktaş was born in Paphos to Turkish Cypriot parents, judge Raif Mehmet Bey and Emine Hanim.
 He graduated from The English School, Nicosia in Cyprus.
 Following his graduation he worked as a translator in Famagusta after that as a court clerk and then as a teacher for one year in the English School.
 He later went to Istanbul and London, training first as a teacher and then as a barrister at Lincoln's Inn.
 He graduated in 1947 and returned home to practice law.

 In 1948 Denktaş served as a member of the Consultative Assembly in search of self-government for Cyprus and became a member of the Turkish Affairs Committee.
 He was a crown prosecutor 1949–1958.